-It’s almost 60 years after his tragic death and still Hollywood is looking for “the next James Dean.”
+It's been more than 60 years since his tragic death and still Hollywood is looking for “the next James Dean.”
 The young actor made only three movies in his career – East of Eden (1955) where he played the bad boy brother in the “Cain and Abel” retelling, his signature role as an angst-fueled teen in Rebel Without a Cause (1955), and Giant (1956) where he stepped into the cowboy boots of a nonconformist ranch hand.
 All of his movies became Hollywood classics, but he only saw one, East of Eden, completed.

 He was only 24 years old on September 30, 1955, when he was driving down Route 466 in his Porsche 550 Spyder and a car collided with his, killing him almost instantly.
 The young star's life and career was cut short, but his premature death contributed to the legend he would become.
 Rebel Without a Cause and Giant were released posthumously, and Dean came to epitomize the sensitive, troubled rebel who fans still connect with today.
 Who was the man behind the brooding Hollywood sex symbol?
 Here are 7 revealing facts that might give you a clue.

-James Byron Dean was born in Marion, Indiana on February 8,1931.
+Dean was born in Marion, Indiana on February 8, 1931.
 Dean's father Winton left farming to become a dentist and moved the family to Santa Monica, California.
 But when Dean’s mother died from cervical cancer when he was 9, the family broke apart.
 His father sent him back to Indiana to live on his aunt and uncle’s Quaker farm, and this was the beginning of an estrangement between father and son that would haunt them for the rest of their lives.

-He was the symbol of sexy cool onscreen, but off camera the 5’8”, 135-pound star had some quirky and dirty (as in unwashed) habits.
+He was the symbol of sexy cool onscreen, but off-camera the 5’8," 135-pound star had some quirky and dirty (as in unwashed) habits.
 Dean supposedly didn’t care much about his public appearance and went for the disheveled look.
 At one formal luncheon, he showed up barefoot and in filthy jeans and was known to appear at rehearsals in pants held together with safety pins.
-He was also know for having pretty extreme mood swings, according to friends, who said he also had the habit of calling or visiting them late at night.
+He was also known for having pretty extreme mood swings, according to friends, who said he also had the habit of calling or visiting them late at night.
 “He’d be up one minute, down the next.
 He was uncomfortable in his own skin,” one of them said.

 In his short career, Dean played fictional non-conformists who played by their own rules, but if he had lived he may have taken on the role of a real-life outlaw.
 He read and re-read the book The Authentic Life of Billy the Kid and frequently spoke of wanting to portray the Wild West gunslinger in a film.

-Before he made it in the movies, Dean worked a lot in live television.
-A fan of improvising, he went off script on one show and threw a few ad-libs at one of his co-stars, actor and future president Ronald Reagan, who was totally confused by Dean's acting method.
+Before he made it in the movies, Dean worked a lot on live television.
+A fan of improvising, he went off-script on one show and threw a few ad-libs at one of his co-stars, actor and future president Ronald Reagan, who was totally confused by Dean's acting method.
 Reagan wasn’t the only one who disliked Dean’s spontaneity.
 "Just make him say the lines as they’re written,” one actor said once.